Menu Close

 I also made a great bulletproof coffee in the Air Disc container, which requires emulsifying and foaming.

-Aquafaba: The Air Disc recipe booklet is the source where I first time come across the Aquafaba term and, out of curiosity, researched it.
+Aquafaba: The Air Disc recipe booklet is the source where I first came across the Aquafaba term and researched it out of curiosity.

 Using and cleaning

-The Air Disc blade, like any other standard Vitamix blade, is permanently inbuilt into the container and not removable for cleaning.
+Like any other standard Vitamix blade, the Air Disc blade is permanently built into the container and not removable for cleaning.
 So you have to clean it in a self-cleaning way, manually with kitchen utensils or in the dishwasher (it is dishwasher safe).

-The Vitamix AER Disc Container comes with an Aer Disc Container Recipe Booklet, Low-Profile Tamper, and 3 years Full warranty.
+The Vitamix AER Disc Container comes with an Aer Disc Container Recipe Booklet, Low-Profile Tamper, and 3 3‑year Full warranty.
 In addition, Vitamix’s website has 28 recipes specifically designed for the Aer Disc.

 Unfortunately, the app does not have any recipes for this container yet, but Vitamix promises to correct this in the future.